stolksdorf/pico-flux/docs.md

 ### Getters
-While getters can just extract slices from your Store's state, they become most useful when they can do some filtering or calculations for your app.
+While getters can just extract slices from your Store's state, they become very useful when they can do some filtering or calculations for your app.
 That way your components or other logic can simply call `store.getHighestScoringPlayer()` or `store.getTotalScore()`.

-Since getters are memoized, these calls can be rather expensive, since subsequent calls to them will return instantly.
+These calls might be expensive, but since getters are memoized subsequent calls to them will return instantly.
 You should not store any calculated values within your Store's state.

 ```js